The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Introduction

 Here we present a characterization of the stellar, gas, and metal content of a galaxy at $z\approx 8.5$, from a joint analysis of observations obtained with JWST and ALMA.
-Hereafter, we refer to this galaxy as \galname, based on its ID in JWST/NIRSPEC mask design.
-The \jwst\ data, including observations taken with the Near-Infrared (NIR) Spectrograph (NIRSpec), the NIR camera (NIRCam), and the Near Infrared Imager and Slitless Spectrograph (NIRISS), are from the early release science observations (ERO) covering the SMACS J0723.3–7327 galaxy cluster (hereafter SMACS0723), see \cite{Pontoppidan22}.
-The ALMA observations are presented in detail by Fujimoto et al. (subm.), who report the detections of the far-infrared emission lines [\oiii]-$88\mu$m and [\cii]-$158\mu$m of \galname.
+Hereafter, we refer to this galaxy as \galname, based on its ID in the JWST/NIRSPEC mask design.
+The \jwst\ data, including observations taken with the Near-infrared Spectrograph (NIRSpec), the Near-infrared camera (NIRCam), and the Near Infrared Imager and Slitless Spectrograph (NIRISS), are from the early-release science observations (ERO) covering the SMACS J0723.3–7327 galaxy cluster (hereafter SMACS0723), \citep[see][]{Pontoppidan22}.
+The ALMA observations were presented in detail by \citet{Fujimoto23}, who reported the detections of the FIR emission lines [\oiii]-$88\mu$m and [\cii]-$158\mu$m of \galname.
 This galaxy thus also presents the most distant detection of the [\cii]-$158\mu$m line transition feature to date, and greatly highlights the importance of having robust, spectroscopic redshifts from JWST to optimize the follow-up at FIR wavelengths with ALMA.

 We structure the paper as follows.
-In Sect.~\ref{sec:obs} the observations are detailed and in Sect.~\ref{sec:res} we analyze and present the results.
-In Sect.~\ref{sec:disc} we infer the gas and metal content and discuss the implications of this work and in Sect.~\ref{sec:conc} we highlight the great synergy between \jwst\ and ALMA, and provide some concluding remarks.
+In Section~\ref{sec:obs} the observations are detailed and in Section~\ref{sec:res} we present and analyze the results.
+In Section~\ref{sec:disc} we infer the gas and metal content of the target galaxy and discuss the implications of this work.
+In Section~\ref{sec:conc} we highlight the great synergy between \jwst\ and ALMA, and provide some concluding remarks.
 Throughout the paper we quote magnitudes in the AB system and adopt the concordance $\Lambda$CDM cosmological model with $\Omega_{\rm m} = 0.315$, $\Omega_{\Lambda} = 0.685$, and $H_0 = 67.4$\,km\,s$^{-1}$\,Mpc$^{-1}$ \citep{Planck18}.
 We assume a \citet{Chabrier03} initial mass function (IMF) and the solar abundances from \citet{Asplund09} with $Z_\odot = 0.0134$.